Advisor

 Military Personnel

-If you are a member of the military, the rules are a little different for you.
+If you are a member of the military, the rules are a little different.
 Service people declare residency in the state to which they intend to return after deployment.
 Laws differ in each state, but almost all states make registration exceptions for active-duty military.

-As long as your vehicle registration is current in your declared home state, you do not usually need to register in the state in which you are stationed.
+As long as your vehicle registration is current in your declared home state, you don’t usually need to register in the state in which you are stationed.

 Temporary Moves

-For temporary moves, you may not have to change your registration, depending on the length of your stay (see table above).
+For temporary moves, you may not have to change your registration, depending on the length of your stay.

-If you are working in your temporary state, be aware that most states consider employment a means of establishing residency and will likely require you to change your car insurance and registration.
+If you’re temporarily working out of state, however, be aware that most states consider employment a means of establishing residency and will likely require you to change your car insurance and registration.
+If you’ll only be moving to another state for a short period of time, check with your car insurance company and with the local DMV.

-Can My Car Be Registered And Insured In Different States: Our Take
+Can A Car Be Registered And Insured In Different States?: Our Take

 Our Recommendations For Car Insurance

-If you are unhappy with your car insurance provider or simply searching for a cheaper option, make sure that you compare quotes from a variety of different providers.
-Use our auto insurance quote comparison tool to get started, and be sure to look into our top recommended providers.
+If you are unhappy with your car insurance provider or simply searching for a cheaper option, make sure that you compare quotes from a variety of different companies.
+Use our auto insurance quote comparison tool to get started and be sure to take a look at our list of the best car insurance companies.

 USAA: Best For Military Members

-USAA auto insurance is only available to military members and their families.
+USAA auto insurance is only available to military members, veterans, and their families.
 If you are eligible to purchase USAA insurance, we think there is no better choice.
-Offering a range of discount options, USAA provides affordable full-coverage auto insurance.
+Offering a range of discount options, USAA provides affordable full-coverage auto insurance and boasts some of the best customer review scores in the industry.

 Geico: Best For Basic Coverage